 Removes a product with the provided SKU from a virtual shopping cart.
 If multiple units of that product are in the virtual cart, all of them will be removed.
-Does not send any data to the CPP.
+Does not send any data to the Collecting & Processing Pipeline.

-• productSKU (string) - Required stock-keeping unit of a product to remove paq.push(["removeEcommerceItem", "craft-311"]);
+• product SKU (string) - Required stock-keeping unit of a product to remove paq.push(["removeEcommerceItem", "craft-311"]);